stefaan-coussement/Tab/docs/topics/a-basic-tab.md

 In this example:

 * [new Tab()][ref-new-tab] creates a new Tab object.
 Alternatively, we can also use [Tab.construct()][ref-tab.construct].
-* [counter.return()][ref-tab.prototype.return] updates `counter` with a new value and notifies all its subscribers.
+* [options.return()][ref-tab.prototype.return] updates `options` with a value and notifies all its subscribers.
-* [counter.throw()][ref-tab.prototype.throw] sets `counter` to the failed state (this is probably not going to be necessary in this very simple example) and notifies all its subscribers.
+* [options.throw()][ref-tab.prototype.throw] sets `options` to the failed state and notifies all its subscribers.
-* [.try( onReturnedProcessor )][ref-tab.prototype.try] subscribes to all notifications from `counter` and creates a new Tab object for further processing.
+* [options.try( onReturnedProcessor )][ref-tab.prototype.try] subscribes to all notifications from `options` and creates a new Tab object for further processing.
 When an 'returned' notification is received, the processor function is executed.
 When a 'thrown' notification is received, the notification is passed on to all subscribers of the new tab created by this method.
 * [.catch( onThrownProcessor )][ref-tab.prototype.catch] subscribes to all notifications from the tab created by `.try()`.
 When a 'throw' notification is received, the processor function is executed.

 If we receive an object from some other piece of code, and we don't know if that object is a Tab object or not then we may want to test if it is a Tab.